DNNCommunity/DNNDocs/content/developers/beginning-module-development/environment-tour/index.md

 The only file you&#39;re missing from the module is the one that was written to the bin folder: DotNetNuke.Modules.Html.dll.
 That file is the compiled version of all the source code that came with the module.
 In the source code version of DNN you&#39;ll find this source code under DNN Platform\Modules\HTML.
 This directory holds the entire HTML module project and is used to generate the zip file that is used to install it.

+> [!Note]
+> This is an extract from the Wrox book  [Professional DNN 7](https://www.amazon.com/Professional-DNN7-Open-Source-Platform/dp/111885084X) by Shaun Walker et al. Copyright remains with P.A.
+Donker and Wiley Publishers.